WIKA-Group/javascript_parsers/packages/parsers/README.md

 ## Version 3.x.x

-Only the `NETRIS2` device uses this format.
+Previously, the `NETRIS2` device used this format.
+It has now been migrated to `4.x.x`.
 The parser is written in TypeScript and ships as a function that returns the helpers below.

 - **`decodeUplink(input: { bytes: number[], fPort: number, recvTime?: string })`**:<br>